tortoise/tortoise-orm/README.rst

 * PostgreSQL (requires ``asyncpg``)
 * MySQL (requires ``aiomysql``)

-``generate_schema`` generates schema on empty database, you shouldn't run it on every app init, run it just once, maybe out of your main code.
+``generate_schema`` generates the schema on an empty database.
+Tortoise generates schemas in safe mode by default which includes the `IF NOT EXISTS` clause, so you may include it in your main code.

 After that you can start using your models: